How Do I Buy...

-Is the total project cost anticipated to exceed $50,000 (including fee, compensation, travel, lodging, etc.)?
+Is the total project cost anticipated to exceed $50,000 (incuding fee, compensation, travel, lodging, etc.)?

 Projects in excess of $50,000 will require a competitive selection process be conducted, unless a legitimate and documented sole source exists.
 Contact Procurement Services to initiate the competitive selection process.
 Any sole source for professional services will need to be approved by the COO fo the Board of Regents.

 Complete a Contract Request Form for a Professional Services Agreement prior to authorizing any work to begin.
 Procurement Services will create an agreement and obtain the signature of the supplier.